Francis Webb (engineer): Other work

-Webb was also responsible for the remodelling of Crewe station which involved the building of four tracks in underpasses on the west side of the station to carry freight trains.
+Webb was responsible for the remodelling of Crewe station, which involved the building of four tracks in underpasses on the west side of the station to carry freight trains.

-He made numerous inventions and received over 80 patents.
-He was Vice-President of the Institution of Civil Engineers and the Institution of Mechanical Engineers.
+Webb also made numerous inventions and received over 80 patents.
+He was vice-president of the Institution of Civil Engineers and the Institution of Mechanical Engineers.

 Local political and public life

-Webb took a great interest in local politics and was an Alderman on the Crewe Town Council and was Mayor twice, in 1887 and 1888.
-He was also an Alderman on Cheshire County Council - useful for the LNWR as the council controlled matters relating to the railway, including the rates the company paid.
+Webb took a great interest in local politics, was on the Crewe town council, and was mayor twice, in 1887 and 1888.
+He was also an alderman on Cheshire County Council—useful for the LNWR, as the council controlled matters relating to the railway, including the rates the company paid.
 Webb also served as a magistrate.

-In the late 19th century, as the chief mechanical engineer at LNWR's Crewe works, Webb was "the most influential individual in the town". "... it was during the 'reign' of F. W. Webb, between 1872 and 1903, that the power of this office was its height.
+In the late 19th century, as the chief mechanical engineer at LNWR's Crewe works, Webb was "the most influential individual in the town".
+It was stated that "it was during the 'reign' of F. W. Webb, between 1872 and 1903, that the power of this office was its height.
 Described just before his retirement as 'the King of Crewe', Webb came to exercise control over the working lives of over 18,000 men - one third of the total LNWR workforce.
 Over half these lived in Crewe, around 8,000 being employed at the locomotive works.
 Several recreational and sporting organisations were a direct result of Webb's influence and others received benefit from his support."
 These included the LNWR Cricket Club (established in 1850) and the Crewe Alexandra Athletic Club (established in 1867).

-However, Webb's influence in Crewe allegedly extended to intimidation of Liberal Party sympathisers during the 1880s.
-In September 1885, the editor of the Crewe Chronicle published charges against Webb, saying "That through the action, direct and indirect, of Tory railway officialism, the political life of Crewe is cramped and hindered beyond recognition".
-In November 1889, Crewe Town Council debated a motion which accused the Works managers of working with Crewe Tories "to crush Liberalism altogether out of the town": "... by intimidation and persecution of your Liberal workmen, and by making the chances of promotion depend upon subserviency to the Tory political demands of the Management, they have created a state of political serfdom in the works."
+Webb's influence in Crewe allegedly extended to intimidation of Liberal Party sympathisers during the 1880s.
+In September 1885, the editor of the Crewe Chronicle published charges against Webb, saying "that through the action, direct and indirect, of Tory railway officialism, the political life of Crewe is cramped and hindered beyond recognition".
+In November 1889, Crewe Town Council debated a motion which accused the works managers of working with Tories "to crush Liberalism altogether out of the town", with a member arguing that "by intimidation and persecution of your Liberal workmen, and by making the chances of promotion depend upon subserviency to the Tory political demands of the Management, they have created a state of political serfdom in the works."
 In December 1889, Liberal statesman William Ewart Gladstone wrote a letter to the Chronicle condemning the company's behaviour.